-as described in your Benefit Chart.
+as described in the Benefit Chart section of this Policy.
 A physician must direct your care.

 - 1. Physical, occupational or speech therapy provided by a non-network provider. - 2.
 Services primarily educational in nature. - 3.
 Vocational and job rehabilitation. - 4.
 Recreational therapy. - 5.
 Self-care and self-help training (non-medical). - 6.
 Health clubs. - 7.
 Physical, occupational or speech therapy services when there is no reasonable expectation of improvement. - 8.
 Voice training. - 9.
 Group physical, speech and occupational therapy.